Roy Choi: Career

 Choi gained experience as a journeyman hotel chef, and in 2001, started working for Hilton Hotels.
 After being promoted within the company, Choi became chef de cuisine at the Beverly Hilton in 2007.
 It was there that Choi met his future business partner, Mark Manguera.
 Choi also worked at the Embassy Suites in Sacramento and the Rock Sugar Pan Asian Kitchen in Los Angeles.

-After this classical training and years of background in four and five star cooking, Choi said that the shift to the food trucks, initially based on Abbot Kinney Boulevard in Venice was great.
+After this classical training and years of background in Michelin-star cooking, Choi said that the shift to the food trucks, initially based on Abbot Kinney Boulevard in Venice was great.
 Choi's company, Kogi, was founded in 2008 with partners Mark Manguera and his wife, Caroline Shin-Manguera.

 He was named one of the top ten "Best New Chefs" of 2010 by Food and Wine magazine, and is the first food truck operator to win that distinction.
 Choi currently runs Sunny Spot, in Venice, CA, which is Caribbean-inspired.
 He ran the Los Angeles-area restaurant Chego! which featured rice bowls, and A-Frame which conveyed the Hawaiian idea of aloha and was built in a former IHOP, in addition to Pot at the Line Hotel in Koreatown.
 In December, 2018, Choi opened a restaurant named Best Friend in Las Vegas, NV.
 His cooking style fuses Mexican and Korean flavors and dishes.

 In June 2013, Choi along with fellow chefs Wolfgang Puck and David Chang, convened at the Hotel Bel-Air to fuse different styles such as ggaejjang style and kochujang onto the Hotel Bel-Air menu.

 In November 2013, Choi released his autobiography that is part memoir part cookbook called L.A.
 Son: My Life, My City, My Food.